Dealer Management System: Features, Benefits and How To Choose One

 Vehicle dealing management

 Say goodbye to manual searches through stacks of business cards or phonebooks to locate the right customer.
-The customer management feature of dealership management systems enables you to store customer information and easily connect with them.
-With the auto dealership software, you can choose to call or send them a message in real time.
+The customer management feature of DMS Automotive enables you to store customer information and easily connect with them.
+With the auto dealership software, you can call or message them in real time.
 In addition, you can access customer information, record conversations, and categorize your contacts, enabling you to keep track of potential leads and discarded prospects.

 Accounting